eppeters/xontrib-per-directory-history/README.md

 # xontrib-per-directory-history

+_History is written by the victors; history is browsed by directory._

-## Take back your up arrow!
+## Take back your up arrow ⮭

-Limits the history available to commands that were executed in the current working directory, with the option to switch to the usual global history using a keybinding (by default `ctrl+G`).
+This xontrib limits the available history to commands that were executed in the current working directory, with the option to switch to the usual global history using a keybinding (by default `ctrl+G`).

-The functionality this plugin provides is an almost criminally underrated shell UI improvement.
-You will both be surprised by how much faster your history scrolling is and how much more relevant the history entries are.
-By default, the only history entries you can scroll through on the command line (with the up/down errors) is the history of commands executed in your current directory.
+The functionality this plugin provides is an almost criminally underrated shell UX improvement.
+You will be _shocked_ by how much faster your history scrolling is and how much more relevant the history entries are.
+By default, the only history entries you can scroll through on the command line (with the up/down errors) are the commands that were executed in the current directory.
 If you can't find what you're looking for in the local history, just hit `Ctrl+G` to switch to the global history that you're used to from every other shell.

-Hopefully, once you use this for a little bit, you'll be incredibly frustrated by the next shell you use that uses global history, and hopefully you'll port this feature to that shell, too!
+Hopefully, once you use this for a little bit, you'll be incredibly frustrated by the next shell you use that uses global history, and you'll port this feature to that shell, too!

 ## Status & Limitations